openshift/installer/docs/user/openstack/deploy_sriov_workers.md

 ## Prerequisites

 Single Root I/O Virtualization (SR-IOV) networking in OpenShift can benefit applications that require high bandwidth and low latency.
-To plan an OpenStack deployment that uses SR-IOV network interface cards (NICs), refer to [the OSP 16.1 installation documentation](osp-sriov-install). you install an OpenShift cluster on OpenStack, make sure that the NICs that your OpenStack nodes use [are supported](supported-nics) for use with SR-IOV in OpenShift, and that your tenant has access to them.
+To plan an OpenStack deployment that uses SR-IOV network interface cards (NICs), refer to [the OSP 16.1 installation documentation][osp-sriov-install]. you install an OpenShift cluster on OpenStack, make sure that the NICs that your OpenStack nodes use [are supported][supported-nics] for use with SR-IOV in OpenShift, and that your tenant has access to them.
 Your OpenStack cluster must meet the following quota requirements for each OpenShift node that has an attached SR-IOV NIC:

 - One instance from the RHOSP quota